Ghana - Africa’s Largest Gold Producer - +4M oz of gold per year

 and Perseus, have also committed significant resources to operations in

 Ghana is Africa’s second-largest gold producer, with output of more than 2.5 million troy ounces in 2016, and is the 9th largest gold producer in the World.

-Ghana is a mining friendly country and in 2015 ranks 6th in Africa on the World Bank’s Ease of Doing Business barometer.
+Ghana is a mining friendly country and in 2015 ranked 6th in Africa on the World Bank’s Ease of Doing Business barometer.
 Other features are